|

 Like most third world countries, Kenya has growing

-for more land to live and cultivate on.
+for more space to live and cultivate on.
 The Mara has it's share

 This is an issue